 Screenshots from the MBTA app

-During rush hour, there may be as many as 19 MBTA officials in the field to aid the more than 4,000 people board the Green Line every single day.
+During rush hour, there may be as many as 19 MBTA officials in the field to aid the more than 4,000 people boarding the Green Line every single day.
 These officials are figuring out when to send new trains into service, assigning operators to trains and scheduling their breaks, monitoring crowding at stations, and making sure trains are evenly spaced during service.

 For the longest time the MBTA didn't rely on any technology to make this all work.
 The team would use a radio station dedicated to Green Line operations, and paper forms.
-As far as processes go, it’s easy to learn and keep consistent but it doesn't always yield consistent results.
+As far as processes go, this was easy to learn and keep consistent but it didn't always yield consistent results.
 Maintaining even time between each train’s arrival is essential to the efficient operation of the Green Line.
 Evenly spaced trains are safer, reduce crowding, and ensure there aren’t empty trains needlessly traveling through the system.